COMPOUND CRUX

 Photo by Calum Macleod

-N. J. Harrington is a metalworker and designer who uses traditional techniques, precious metals and recycled materials.
-From his workshop in Glasgow he produces jewellery, lamps, bowls and other metal objects, to sell as affordably as possible to customers and clients of all classes.
-Heartbroken by the fires at Mackintosh’s Glasgow School of Art and the subsequent inaction, he dreams of living in a city that still has the skill and vision to produce (and look after) world-class works of design and craftsmanship.
+Nicholas Harrington is a metalworker and designer who uses traditional techniques, precious metals and recycled materials.
+From his workshop in Glasgow he produces jewellery, lamps, bowls, furniture and other objects, regularly working to commission and selling to customers and clients of different classes.

 @compoundcrux